Terry McLaurin Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 - So far this season, 27.9% of the 204 passes thrown by his team have gone McLaurin's way.

-- McLaurin has seen the ball thrown his way four times in the red zone this season, 25.0% of his team's 16 red zone pass attempts.
+- With four targets in the red zone this season, McLaurin has been on the receiving end of 25.0% of his team's 16 red zone pass attempts.

 - The Football Team have run 57.0% passing plays and 43.0% rushing plays this season.
 They rank 20th in the NFL in scoring.